 "水锤压力" can be translated into English as "water hammer pressure" or "hydraulic shock pressure" (though "water hammer pressure" is more straightforward and commonly used in this context).

-"Water hammer" refers to the sudden increase in pressure in a piping system caused by the rapid change in flow velocity, often due to the sudden closure of a valve or the rapid stopping of a pump.
-The pressure surge resulting from this phenomenon is termed "water hammer pressure."
+"Water hammer" refers to the sudden pressure surge or shock wave that occurs in a piping system when the flow of a fluid (usually water) is abruptly stopped or changed direction, due to factors like valve closure or pump shutdown.
+The pressure associated with this phenomenon is thus termed "water hammer pressure."